Welcome. Please note: The content of this blog does not necessarily represent the views of any organisations to which I belong.

 I assume in rugby-playing states they have a more equal balance of rugby pitches and cricket ovals, though even here in AFL-loving Victoria, there’s a few rectangular pitches for rugby and soccer around.

-3 Responses to “The Village Green”
+3 replies on “The Village Green”

 In NSW a lot of particular suburban cricket grounds, (that is below grade level) are on soccer and rugby union/league grounds.
 They have the more durable astro turf pitches (concrete pitches covered in artificial grass - these are then covered over with soil for the winter season).
 This often makes the grounds a lot smaller than they ideally should be, meaning that often games are played on fields that resemble postage stamps in proportion.